We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 The new show would be faster, grungier and darker in tone than its parent, swapping the clearcut morality of Hercules for a flawed, brooding character, inspired partly by the female superheroes of Hong Kong cinema.

-Debuting in the US in 1994, Xena quickly became the highest rating new syndicated series on air.
-The show inspired a fervent fan following, its own action figures, and a book by Robert Weisbrot.
-Women especially embraced the strong female character, in a television landscape which was largely lacking in them.
+Debuting in the United States in 1994, Xena quickly became the country's highest rating new syndicated series.
+The show inspired a fervent fan following, action figures, and books.
+Women especially embraced the strong female character, in a television landscape then lacking in them.
 The at times deliberately ambiguous nature of Xena's relationship with Gabrielle also helped bring the show a strong gay audience.

-Since the demise of Xena, Lawless has worked mainly on shows aimed at the North American market.
-She guest-starred as another genetically-engineered being on X Files, played Tarzan's Aunt in an ill-fated TV update, and had cameos in the big-budget Spiderman (as a punk) and low-budget Kiwi romp I'll Make You Happy.
+Following Xena's demise, Lawless worked mainly on productions aimed at the North American market.
+She guest-starred as a genetically-engineered being on The X Files, played Tarzan's Aunt in an ill-fated TV update, and had cameos in big-budget movie Spiderman (as a punk) and low-budget Kiwi romp I'll Make You Happy.

-In 2005 alone, Lawless headlined in TV movies Locusts and Vampire Bats, and played addled mothers in both The Darkroom and Kiwi-filmed horror Boogeyman (Tapert produced).
-She also began occasional guest slots on the acclaimed update of Battlestar Galactica, playing one of the cylons — including on key double episode 'Exodus', in Galactica's third season.
+In 2005 alone, Lawless headlined in TV movies Locusts and Vampire Bats, and played addled mothers in both The Darkroom and Kiwi-filmed horror Boogeyman (which was produced by Tapert).
+She also began occasional guest slots on an acclaimed television update of Battlestar Galactica, playing one of the Cylons — including on key double episode 'Exodus'.

-She has also been heard increasingly behind the microphone.
+Lawless was also being heard behind the microphone.
 In 1997 she spent time on Broadway as bad girl Rizzo in Grease, and later toured New Zealand with Dave Dobbyn.
-After time as a guest judge on New Zealand Idol, Lawless was runner-up on America's Celebrity Duets (2006), winning over many doubters after a duet with Smokey Robinson.
-The same year, she visited Bangladesh for World Vision documentary Lucy Lawless: Five Days in Bangladesh.
+After time as a guest judge on New Zealand Idol, she was runner-up on America's Celebrity Duets (2006), winning over doubters after a duet with Smokey Robinson.
+The same year, she featured in World Vision documentary Lucy Lawless: Five Days in Bangladesh.

-She returned to comedy in 2008's Bedtime Stories, playing a woman on a mission to destroy Adam Sandler's love life, and co-starred with Xena stuntwoman Zoe Bell in American-made web series Angel of Death.
+She returned to comedy in 2008's Bedtime Stories, playing a woman on a mission to destroy Adam Sandler's love life, and joined Xena stuntwoman Zoë Bell in American web series Angel of Death.

-Lawless had an ongoing role on locally-shot, adult-themed series Spartacus, playing "bad girl" Lucretia, wife of Batiatus (John Hannah).
-She guest-starred as the pregnant wife of cult character Ron Swanson on American comedy Parks and Recreation, and was an outback teacher on acclaimed Australian series The Code.
-Back in New Zealand, she cameoed in Margaret Mahy fantasy The Changeover, and (as a recent widow) in Jane Campion TV drama Top of the Lake.
+Lawless had an ongoing role on locally-shot, adult-themed show Spartacus — as "bad girl" Lucretia, wife of Batiatus (John Hannah).
+She played a witch over two seasons of Salem, guest-starred as the pregnant wife of beloved character Ron Swanson on comedy Parks and Recreation, and was an outback teacher on acclaimed Australian series The Code.
+Back in New Zealand, she cameoed in Margaret Mahy fantasy The Changeover, and was a widow in Jane Campion TV drama Top of the Lake.
+Lawless has also done voice work on a number of animated projects, including Kiwi movie Mosley.

-In 2015 Lawless took on the role of the mysterious Ruby Knowby across three seasons of cable series Ash vs Evil Dead.
-Shot in New Zealand, the show was a sequel to Sam Raimi/Rob Tapert horror classic Evil Dead.
+In 2015 she began playing the mysterious Ruby Knowby across three seasons of cable series Ash vs Evil Dead.
+Shot in New Zealand, the show was a sequel to her husband Rob Tapert's horror classic The Evil Dead.

-In 2019 she took on another starring role.
-In Australian TV series My Life is Murder, Lawless plays "complex, chatty and contrary" private investigator Alexa Crowe.
+In 2019 she took on another starring role: TV series My Life is Murder.
+Lawless plays "complex, chatty and contrary" Australian private investigator Alexa Crowe.
+The comedic crime mystery was set in Melbourne for its first season, before relocating to Lawless's hometown of Auckland.

 Sources include